Raiyan1993/new-app/README.md

 --> Configure AWS User Credentials in Jenkins using the IDs 'AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY'.

---> Update the Environment Variables in the Jenkinsfile with your account details and region.
+--> Update the Environment Variables in the Jenkinsfile with your account ID and region.
 ~~~
         aws_account_id = '182011186910'
         region = 'ap-southeast-1'